Skip to content

 • support your breastfeeding;

-• In short, check that everything is going well for both of you (and the co-parent).
+• in short, check that everything is going well for both of you (and the co-parent).

 • Your contraceptive needs, if you wish to resume sexual intercourse.